psocha/psocha.github.io/book-summaries/the-rational-optimist.md

 Cities offer businesses more suppliers, more workers, and more customers, while offering individual residents more consumer choices and more work opportunities.
 Transportation, communication, and resource extraction technology improved over time thanks to the exchange of expertise and ideas, allowing for larger and more efficient markets.
 Global supply chains gave people access to the labor and natural resources of almost everywhere in the world.
-The economy truly began booming starting around 200 years ago, when industrialization freed most people from the business of generating their own energy.
+The economy truly began booming starting around 200 years ago when industrialization freed most people from the business of generating their own energy.
 Technology and urbanization greatly simplified the job of running a household, freeing women from the business of tending to families full-time and allowing them to become independent producer-consumers themselves.
 In recent years, modern communication technology enabled the free flow of ideas between historically unconnected people, enabling an explosion of specialization and innovation in intellectual domains.